fairhopeweb/docs-4/technical/component-libraries/4-bb-budibase-client-api.md

 ##### Arguments

-`propValue`: a static value, or binding expression
+`propValue`: A static value or binding expression.

 ### isBound - function

 Checks whether the prop is a binding expression.
-If the value of the prop is bound to a state object property, isBound will return true.
+If the value of the prop is bound to a state object property, `isBound` will return true.

 `isBound(property)` is often used in conjunction with `setStateFromBinding(stateProperty, value)`: